j-gardner/arconix-portfolio/readme.txt

 == Changelog ==
 = 1.3.0 =
-* Portfolio items can now be individually configured to link to an Image, Page, YouTube or Vimeo video.
-See the FAQ or documentation for more details
+* Portfolio items can now be individually configured to link to an Image, Page, or External Link.
+See the documentation for more details
+* Adding a security check on the dashboard widget (filterable) so it only loads for admins
 * Added a filter to the return content for the portfolio data for additional developer flexibility

 = 1.2.2 =